kununu/theme/README.md

 The styles depend on Bootstap and can be bundled using webpack.

-## Releasing new version
+## Publish a new version

-In order to update the npm version we must update the tag.
-Once an updated tag has been pushed and merged into master Travis will automatically update the npm version.
+In order to update the npm version we must create and push a new tag.
+Pushing a new tag will cause Travis to automatically publish the new npm version ([docs](https://docs.travis-ci.com/user/deployment/npm)).

 ```bash
 git tag -a vX.Y.Z -m "<what changed in this version>"